Shifting Market, Shifting Tides - A New Marine Insurance Landscape is Emerging

 Time: 8:30AM – 5:15PM • Cocktail reception: 5:30-6:30PM

 Registration Fee: $250 (member) / $500 (nonmember) (includes breakfast, presentations, lunch and cocktail hour)

 SAMS: 8 Credits

 State Insurance Departments:

-Approved for 8 CE credits in TX, NJ, NY and PA; pending approval in CT.
+Approved for 8 CE credits in TX, NJ, NY, PA and CT.

 |Sean Dalton (Chair)||Munich Re America|

 |Kaity Sansone (Vice Chair)||Gen Re|

 |Rob Ryan (Vice Chair)||Navigators|